QuineDot/rust-learning/src/dyn-trait-vs.md

 ```
 The pattern is to have a function which is parameterized by a generic type
 return a concrete (nominal) struct, also parameterized by the generic type.
-This is possible even if the paramter itself is unnameable -- for example,
+This is possible even if the parameter itself is unnameable -- for example,
 in the case of `map`, the `F: FnMut(Self::Item) -> B` parameter might well
 be an unnameable closure.